aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_03L01_Configure_Conditional_Access_policies_for_AVD_ADDS.md

 25. Review the information on the **Configuration complete** page and select **Exit** to close the **Microsoft Azure Active Directory Connect** window.

-### Task 5: Trigger Azure AD Connect delta synchronization
+### Task 5: Trigger  Microsoft Entra ID Connect delta synchronization

 1. Within the Remote Desktop session to **az140-dc-vm11**, switch to the **Administrator: Windows PowerShell ISE** window.

-1. Within the Remote Desktop session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** console pane, run the following to trigger Azure AD Connect delta synchronization:
+1. Within the Remote Desktop session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** console pane, run the following to trigger  Microsoft Entra ID Connect delta synchronization:

    ```powershell
    Import-Module -Name "C:\Program Files\Microsoft Azure AD Sync\Bin\ADSync"
    Start-ADSyncSyncCycle -PolicyType Initial
    ```

 1. Within the Remote Desktop session to **az140-dc-vm11**, navigate to the **Azure Portal** shortcut.
-When prompted, sign in by using the Azure AD credentials of the user account with the Global Administrator role in the Azure AD tenant associated with the Azure subscription you are using in this lab.
+When prompted, sign in by using the  Microsoft Entra ID credentials of the user account with the Global Administrator role in the  Microsoft Entra ID tenant associated with the Azure subscription you are using in this lab.

-1. Within the Remote Desktop session to **az140-dc-vm11**, in the Microsoft Edge window displaying the Azure portal, search for and select **Azure Active Directory** to navigate to the Azure AD tenant associated with the Azure subscription you are using for this lab.
+1. Within the Remote Desktop session to **az140-dc-vm11**, in the Microsoft Edge window displaying the Azure portal, search for and select **Microsoft Entra ID** to navigate to the  Microsoft Entra ID tenant associated with the Azure subscription you are using for this lab.

-1. On the Azure Active Directory blade, in the vertical menu bar on the left side, in the **Manage** section, click **Devices**.
+1. On the Microsoft Entra ID join blade, in the vertical menu bar on the left side, in the **Manage** section, click **Devices**.

-1. On the **Devices**, select **All devices**, review the list of devices and verify that the **az140-cl-vm11** device is listed with the **Hybrid Azure AD joined** entry in the **Join Type** column.
+1. On the **Devices**, select **All devices**, review the list of devices and verify that the **az140-cl-vm11** device is listed with the **Hybrid  Microsoft Entra ID joined** entry in the **Join Type** column.

    > **Note**: You have to wait sometime for the synchronization to take effect before the device appears in the Azure portal.

-## Exercise 3: Implement Azure AD-based Conditional Access for Azure Virtual Desktop
+## Exercise 3: Implement  Microsoft Entra ID-based Conditional Access for Azure Virtual Desktop

 The main tasks for this exercise are as follows:

-1. Create an Azure AD-based Conditional Access policy for all Azure Virtual Desktop connections
+1. Create an  Microsoft Entra ID-based Conditional Access policy for all Azure Virtual Desktop connections

-1. Test the Azure AD-based Conditional Access policy for all Azure Virtual Desktop connections
+1. Test the  Microsoft Entra ID-based Conditional Access policy for all Azure Virtual Desktop connections

-1. Modify the Azure AD-based Conditional Access policy to exclude hybrid Azure AD joined computers from the MFA requirement
+1. Modify the  Microsoft Entra ID-based Conditional Access policy to exclude hybrid  Microsoft Entra ID joined computers from the MFA requirement

-1. Test the modified Azure AD-based Conditional Access policy
+1. Test the modified  Microsoft Entra ID-based Conditional Access policy

-### Task 1: Create an Azure AD-based Conditional Access policy for all Azure Virtual Desktop connections
+### Task 1: Create an  Microsoft Entra ID-based Conditional Access policy for all Azure Virtual Desktop connections

->**Note**: In this task, you will configure an Azure AD-based Conditional Access policy that requires MFA to sign in to a Azure Virtual Desktop session.
+>**Note**: In this task, you will configure an  Microsoft Entra ID-based Conditional Access policy that requires MFA to sign in to a Azure Virtual Desktop session.
 The policy will also enforce reauthentication after the first 4 hours following a successful authentication.

-1. On your lab computer, in the web browser displaying the Azure portal, navigate back to the **Overview** blade of the Azure AD tenant and, in the vertical menu on the left side, in the **Manage** section, click **Security**.
+1. On your lab computer, in the web browser displaying the Azure portal, navigate back to the **Overview** blade of the  Microsoft Entra ID tenant and, in the vertical menu on the left side, in the **Manage** section, click **Security**.

 1. On the **Security \| Getting started** blade, in the vertical menu on the left side, in the **Protect** section, click **Conditional Access**.

-1. On the **Conditional Access**, select **Policies**, in the toolbar, click **+ New policy**, and in the context menu, select **Create New Policy**.
+1. On the **Conditional Access**, select **Policies**, in the toolbar, click **Create New Policy**.

 1. On the **New** blade, configure the following settings: